gscrow/dressipi-com/privacy.markdown

 We implement security safeguards designed to protect your data, such as HTTPS and encrypting data at rest.
 We regularly monitor our systems for possible vulnerabilities and attacks.
 However, we cannot warrant the security of any information that you send us because the nature of the Internet is an inherently unsecure environment.
 When using online services generally, including our Services, there is no guarantee that data may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.

-### How to Contact Us?
+### How To Contact Us?

 If you have questions or complaints regarding this Policy, please first contact Dressipi via [privacy@dressipi.com](mailto:privacy@dressipi.com).
-You can also reach us by physical mail at Stylemania Ltd.
-85 Great Portland Street London W1W 7LT].
+You can also reach us by physical mail at Stylemania Ltd., 85 Great Portland Street, London, W1W 7LT.

 If you are usually resident in the European Economic Area, we have appointed an EU Representative who can be contacted via the above email address.

 If contacting us does not resolve your complaint, you have more options which include the right to lodge a complaint with a supervisory authority:

-- in the UK, the supervisory authority is the Information Commissioner who may be contacted at <a href="https://www.ico.org.uk/concerns/" target="_blank">www.ico.org.uk/concerns/</a> or by telephone: 0303 123 1113.
+- in the UK, the supervisory authority is the Information Commissioner who may be contacted at <a href="https://www.ico.org.uk/concerns/" target="_blank">here</a> or by telephone: 0303 123 1113.
 - a relevant data protection supervisory authority in the EEA state of your habitual residence, place of work or of an alleged infringement of data protection laws in the EEA.
-If you do not know your data protection supervisory authority, you can find a list and their contact details <a href="blank" target="_blank">here</a>.
+If you do not know your data protection supervisory authority, you can find a list and their contact details <a href="https://edpb.europa.eu/about-edpb/about-edpb/members_en" target="_blank">here</a>.

 #### Policy version: 05 November 2021